dsun1001/agent-based-modeling/Administrative_Subdivisions.md

 ### Individual Stretch Goal 1:

 For this part, I followed the same steps as above but took shp files from HDX.
+It seems that for the most part, GADM and HDX have similar data.

 ![](angola_hdx.png)